hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

   * If `IPProtocol` is one of TCP, UDP, or SCTP.
   * By internal TCP/UDP load balancers, backend service-based network load balancers, and internal and external protocol forwarding.
+  This option should be set to TRUE when the Forwarding Rule IPProtocol is set to L3_DEFAULT.
   Set this field to true to allow packets addressed to any port or packets lacking destination port information (for example, UDP fragments after the first fragment) to be forwarded to the backends configured with this